-Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
+Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available for-sale.
 They are carried at fair value with changes in fair value recognized directly in equity.
 Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in the statement of loss and comprehensive loss.
 All financial assets except for those at fair value through profit or loss are subject to review for impairment at least at each reporting date.
-Financial assets are impaired when there is any objective evidence that a financial asset or a group of financial assets is impaired.
-Different criteria to determine impairment are applied for each category of financial assets, which are described above.
+Financial assets are impaired when there is any objective evidence that a financial asset or a group of financial assets, which are described above.